Skip to main content

 Primitive types

-• Field, a single element in the scalar prime field of the zero-knowledge proving system
+• Field is the type of elements in the scalar prime field of the zero-knowledge proving system.

 User-defined types

-Users can define two kinds of types themselves: structures and enumerations.
+Users can define three kinds of types themselves: structures, enumerations, and contracts.

 struct Thing {